yarinh5/Automated-Documentation-Generator/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-##  License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-##  Acknowledgments

-- [OpenAI](https://openai.com/) for the amazing GPT-4 API
-- [TypeScript](https://www.typescriptlang.org/) for the excellent type system
-- [Commander.js](https://github.com/tj/commander.js) for the CLI framework
-- [Chalk](https://github.com/chalk/chalk) for beautiful terminal colors

----